Tips for Writing a Web Design RFP

 8. Point out your budget

 Transparency is the key to a successful collaboration for both sides.
 Therefore, there is no reason to hide your budget from potential vendors.
-On the contrary, by indicating the amount of money you are ready to allocate, you help your vendors to respond to your web designing proposal with a solution that will undoubtedly pay off your investment.
+On the contrary, by indicating the amount of money you are ready to allocate, you help your vendors respond to your web designing proposal with a solution that will undoubtedly pay off your investment.

 9. Prepare special criteria to choose your vendor

 The candidates from the list of prospective vendors may have varied specializations.
-For example, some vendors are proficient in designing online stores, while others are aces in creating conversion-optimized landing pages, etc. Accordingly, it is essential to introduce the criteria on which you will be making your selection.
+For example, some vendors are proficient in designing online stores, while others are ace in creating conversion-optimized landing pages, etc. Accordingly, it is essential to introduce the criteria on which you will be making your selection.